 Real estate tax

-Many jurisdictions impose transfer tax based on the purchase price of the property.
+Many jurisdictions impose transfer tax based on the consideration paid for the property, typically including the purchase price and the face amount of indebtedness assumed by the purchaser.
 Some jurisdictions impose transfer tax on the creation of a long-term lease.
 Each state and local government sets its own rate of tax and tax basis.
 Statutory exemptions from transfer tax vary by jurisdiction.
 Transactions that are commonly exempt include conveyances: